The First Women Architects Find Success in a Man’s World

 Embracing Florida Style and Mediterranean Revival

-The Ryan & Roberts studio and home in Orlando was designed by Ryan in the Mediterranean-Revival style.
+The Ryan & Roberts studio and home in Orlando were designed by Ryan in the Mediterranean-Revival style.
+(Source: Google Maps)

 Just as the Howe-Manning-Almy partnership prospered, so did Ryan and Roberts.
 They continued to work together well into the late 1940s.